Senior Gear Editor

 Synthetic insulation is made with polyester fibers that are designed to mimic the qualities of down.
 Although heavier and not quite as good of an insulator as down (which also translates to increased breathability), synthetic retains heat even when wet and dries much faster as well.
 However, it tends to pack down and lose its shape much quicker than down insulation.

 Merino wool is a new fill material that just hit the market in the past couple of years, to incredible success.
-The most popular merino wool puffer, Ibex’s Wool Aire Hoodie, was our top pick for lightweight puffer jackets, packing plenty of warmth into a relatively lightweight construction.
+The most popular merino wool puffer, the Ibex Wool Aire Hoodie, was our top pick for down-alternative puffer jackets, packing plenty of warmth into a relatively lightweight construction.
 Merino wool insulation seeks to bridge the gap between down and synthetic options, bringing a similar use of natural materials as down as well as the warm-when-wet performance of synthetic materials.

 Decathlon Forclaz puffer jacket